TommasoBelluzzo/StrataXL/README.md

     * downloads the latest release of OpenGamma Strata;
     * converts the JAR files of the package into .NET libraies and places the output into the `\StrataXL\Libraries\` folder.
  1. The above step can be performed alone when an upgrade of OpenGamma Strata is required.

+## Usage

+The spreadsheet `StrataXL-Template.xlsm` can be used as a starting point for creating brand new StrataXL scripts from scratch